 #9 Grilled Turkey

-For those of you already missing the traditional grilling days of summer, grilling your turkey is an option to re-live those sun-baked days, or to assert your grill-master abilities for the whole family.
+For those of you already missing summer, grilling your turkey is an option to re-live those sun-baked days, or to assert your grill-master abilities in front of the whole family.

 #8 Deep-Fried Turkey

-One of the newer “Thanksgiving-trends”, the deep-fried turkey is still reigning in popularity (and the cause of many 3rd degree burns and grease fires on Thanksgiving – so be careful!).
+The deep-fried turkey is still reigning in popularity – and the cause of many 3rd degree burns and grease fires on Thanksgiving – so be careful!
 If you’re looking to impress the in-laws with your Turkey cookin’ abilities, this may be the answer (everyone likes fried food, right?)

 #7 Bacon-Wrapped Turkey